sdziallas/comp55/docs/labs/12-A-Hash2.md

 and then edit your eclipse environment and finally cross your fingers that you downloaded the correct one,
 ***gradle takes care of downloading it and installing it for you***.
-All we need to is to start following some of their conventions.
+We need to start following gradle's conventions to make it easier on ourselves.
 For one,
-we will use this pattern of src/main/java to put our files into, and we will name packages which is good practice anyways.
+we will use this pattern of src/main/java to put our files into, and we will name packages which is a good practice.
 Packages are just folders where we group java files that have something in common, similar to how you would use a directory to place files that make sense to go together.
 While I did show this initial directory structure.